-The project applies the approved baseline and monitoring methodology AM0008, i.e. "Industrial fuel switching from coal and petroleum fuels to natural gas without extension of capacity and lifetime of the facility".
+The project applies the approved baseline and monitoring methodology ACM0009, i.e. "Consolidated methodology for industrial fuel switching from coal or petroleum fuel to natural gas".
 The baseline methodology has been applied correctly and the assumptions made for the selected baseline scenario are sound.
 The baseline scenario assumes that fuel oil and coal would continue to be used during the crediting period.
 Emission reductions will thus be achieved through the use of natural gas, a fuel with a carbon emission factor that is lower than the carbon emission factor of the previously used fuel oil and coal.